janbrohl/SimpleTAL/README.txt

 When using 'not:' on an empty expression the result will be true rather than an error

-Path type 'python:' is not supported.
-I'm not keen on this path type because it allow TAL Templates to do things other than pure presentment.
-It should be easy to add if required, although limiting the execution scope may be difficult.

 on-error is not yet supported.

 Known differences